spatialos/gdk-for-unity/docs/content/build.md

 You can now find the built-out workers in `build/assembly/worker` in the root of the SpatialOS GDK for Unity project.

-### Building the bridge and launch configuration of your workers
+### Building the bridge and launch configurations of your workers

 The [bridge](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-bridge-configuration) and [launch](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-launch-configuration) confgurations are pre-configued for you.
 You only need to build them.
 You do this for each of your [server-workers](https://docs.improbable.io/reference/latest/shared/glossary#server-worker) and [client-workers](https://docs.improbable.io/reference/latest/shared/glossary#client-worker).
 To do this you can either: